-On May 1, 2014, the District issued \$1,680,000 of Special Assessment Refunding Bond, Series 2014 due May 1, 2034 with a fixed interest rate of 3.25%.
+On May 1, 2014, the District issued \$1,680,000 of Special Assessment Refunding Bond, Series 2014 due May 1, 2034 with a fixed interest rate of 3.25% until the interest rate adjustment dates on May 1, 2024 and May 1, 2029.
 The Bonds were issued to refund the Series 2004 Special Assessment Bonds (the "Refunded Bonds").
 Interest is to be paid semiannually on each May 1 and November 1.
 Principal on the Bonds is to be paid serially commencing May 1, 2015 through May 1, 2034.

 The Series 2014 Bonds are subject to redemption at the option of the District prior to maturity.
 The Series 2014 Bonds are subject to extraordinary mandatory redemption prior to maturity in the manner determined by the Bond Registrar if certain events occurred as outlined in the Bond Indenture.
+This occurred during the current fiscal year as the District prepaid \$67,000 of the Series 2014 Bonds.

 The Bond Indenture established a debt service reserve requirement as well as other restrictions and requirements relating principally to the use of proceeds to pay for the infrastructure improvements and the procedures to be followed by the District on assessments to property owners.
 The District agrees to levy special assessments in annual amounts adequate to provide payment of debt service and to meet the reserve requirements.
-The District was in compliance with the requirements at September 30, 2021.
+The District was in compliance with the requirements at September 30, 2024.